 Collectible diorama Toubédé Editions Gaston Lagaffe: The editorial staff.
-Numbered and limited to 250 copies.
+Limited to 500 copies.
 Toubédé Editions offers to reconstruct various scenes of Franquin's work with exclusive collectibles dioramas.

 Gaston is a gag-a-day comic strip created in 1957 by the Belgian cartoonist André Franquin in the Franco-Belgian comics magazine Spirou.
 The series focuses on the everyday life of Gaston Lagaffe (whose surname means "the blunder"), a lazy and accident-prone office junior.

 Gaston is very popular in large parts of Europe (especially in Belgium and France) and has been translated in over a dozen languages, but except for a few pages by Fantagraphics in the early 1990s (as Gomer Goof), there is no published English translation.

 A diorama is a three-dimensional full-size or miniature model, sometimes enclosed in a glass showcase for a museum.
 Dioramas are often built by hobbyists as part of related hobbies such as military vehicle modeling, miniature figure modeling, or aircraft modeling.

 - Type of products

 - Toubédé Editions

 - Dimensions L x w x h (cm)